couchbase/n1k1/README.md

   - distinct?
   - filter-where clauses?

-- window functions, TODO: lead, lag, etc.
+- more window functions?

 - window partitions
-  - more types: range & group
+  - more types: range & group?
-  - more exclude kinds: group, ties
+  - more exclude kinds: group, ties?
-  - optimizations:
+  - optimizations?
-    - inverse
+    - inverse optimization on sliding window?
     - not materializing partition if possible?
       - for example, when only a count is needed?
       - non-materializing WindowPartition implementation